FourierNets enable the design of highly non-local optical encoders for computational imaging: Appendix

 \textbf{Normalization} We use \textbf{input scaling} during both training and inference in order to normalize out differences in the brightness of the image and prevent instabilities in our gradients.
 This means we divide out the median value of the input (scaled by some factor in order to bring the loss to a reasonable range) and then undo this scaling after the output of the network.
 This effectively linearizes our reconstruction networks, meaning a scaling of the image sent to the network will exactly scale the output by that value.
 We also find this is a more effective and simpler alternative to using a BatchNorm on our inputs.
 We continue to use BatchNorm between our convolution layers within the reconstruction network \cite{Ioffe_Szegedy_2015}, which is effectively InstanceNorm in our case where batch size is 1 \cite{Ulyanov_Vedaldi_Lempitsky_2017}.

-\textbf{Planewise network training logic} When we train PSFs by optimizing $\bm{\upphi}$, we train separate reconstruction networks per plane.
+\textbf{Planewise network training logic} When we train optical encoders by optimizing $\bm{\upphi}$, we train separate reconstruction networks per plane.
 This allows us to flexibly compute sparse gradients across different planes from iteration to iteration, as described in Appendix \ref{appendixpsftraining}.
 In order to do this, we create placeholder networks on any number of GPUs, then copy the parameters stored on CPU for each plane's reconstruction network to a network on the GPU as needed during a forward pass.
 After calculating an update with the optimizer, we copy the parameter values back to the corresponding parameter on CPU.

-\textbf{Training times} We optimize our Type D microscopy experiments on 4 RTX 2080 Ti GPUs when optimizing both $\bm{\upphi}$ and $\bm{\uptheta}$ and 8 RTX 2080 Ti GPUs when optimizing only $\bm{\uptheta}$.
+\textbf{Training times} We optimize our smaller, $256 \times 256$ pixel microscopy experiments on 4 RTX 2080 Ti GPUs when optimizing both $\bm{\upphi}$ and $\bm{\uptheta}$ and 8 RTX 2080 Ti GPUs when optimizing only $\bm{\uptheta}$, except the Wiener + UNet model which is trained on 8 RTX Quadro 8000 GPUs.
 For these, we can compare training times for the different network architectures.
-One training iteration (including microscope simulation, reconstruction, backpropagation, and parameter update) takes $\sim$0.6 seconds for FourierNet2D and $\sim$1.3 seconds for UNet2D when optimizing both $\bm{\upphi}$ and $\bm{\uptheta}$.
+One training iteration (including microscope simulation, reconstruction, backpropagation, and parameter update) takes $\sim$0.6 seconds for FourierNet2D, $\sim$1.3 seconds for UNet2D, and $\sim$0.8 seconds for Wiener + UNet when optimizing both $\bm{\upphi}$ and $\bm{\uptheta}$.
 One training iteration takes $\sim$0.4 seconds for FourierNet3D, $\sim$0.7 seconds for FourierUNet3D, and $\sim$0.8 seconds for UNet3D when only optimizing $\bm{\uptheta}$.
 Our larger Type A, B, C experiments are always optimized on 8 RTX Quadro 8000 GPUs.
 More details are found in Tables \ref{tabzdtrainingdetails} and \ref{tabzabctrainingdetails}.

-\textbf{Memory usage} We show our training GPU memory usage for all kinds of experiments training both PSFs and training reconstruction networks only in Table \ref{tabmemoryusage}.
+\textbf{Memory usage} We show our training GPU memory usage for all kinds of snapshot microscopy experiments training both optical encoders and training reconstruction networks only in Table \ref{tabmemoryusage}.
 Because we must synchronize some computations to a single GPU, there will be one GPU with higher memory usage than the rest.
 Thus, we report both the highest memory usage of a single GPU (the maximum memory usage across GPUs) as well as the memory usage of the remaining single GPUs (the mode memory usage across GPUs).